Halloween Rhyming Words for Preschoolers

 When to Use These Rhyming Words

-It is a good practice to introduce the activity first to introduce or review the rhyming words, especially if your children have not been exposed to this type of activity before.
-Once you are finished with this process, you can use the cards in many ways such as:
+Introducing the activity first or reviewing the rhyming words is a good practice, especially if your children have not been exposed to this type of activity before.
+Once you are finished with this process, you can use the cards in many ways, such as:

 • Small group activity.